Google Groups makes it easy to communicate and collaborate with groups of people, such as project teams and departments.

 Occasionally, an official University body or team may require a group that doesn't include the standard '-group' suffix.

 Such groups cannot be self-created, but must instead be created centrally by IT Services.
-An official body or team requiring one should contact the Library & IT Help Desk.
+An official body or team requiring one should contact the Library and IT Help Desk.
 Please allow three working days for this to be set up.

 The names of centrally created groups will be based on the naming conventions currently in place (and agreed through discussion with the requester).